 - White Box (Structural) Test Design

-- Input chosen to exercise part of the code.
+- Input chosen to exercise code in specific way.

 - Usually based on adequacy criteria:

 - Checklists based on program elements.

-- Branch Coverage Make all conditional statements evaluate to all outcomes (if-statements, switches, loops)
+- Branch Coverage All conditional statements evaluate to all outcomes.

 - Fill in the gaps in black-box test design.

-Test Oracle - Definition
+Test Oracle

-- A predicate that determines whether a program is correct or not. - Based on observations of the program. - Output, timing, speed, energy use, ... - Will respond with a pass or a fail verdict. - Can be specific to one test or more general.
+- Comparison of observations to expectations. - Expected output, timing, speed, energy use, ... - Calculate a pass or a fail verdict. - Can be specific to one test or more general.